 - While Todd McFarlane's masterpiece character Spawn is pretty much a Soulless Shell mixed with a little Monster from Beyond the Veil, he is most completely an Inhuman Human.
 In addition, he's also a Reluctant Monster with extra Body Horror.

-- Yet another one: the movie Death Becomes Her.
+- Death Becomes Her.
 It features a potion that grants eternal life and youth, unless the drinker suffers fatal damage, at which point the body loses the ability to heal and renew itself.
 This eventually leads to Body Horror.

 - In The Last Temptation of Christ, Jesus brings Lazarus back from the dead.
 At first he's a rotted corpse, but as Jesus completes the resurrection, he becomes a somewhat normal man, though still gray-skinned and slow to move and speak.
 He's soon re-killed by Saul, later to become the apostle Paul, who's acting on orders to get rid of all evidence of Jesus's supernatural nature.